-The Orkla Group prepares and presents its financial statements in accordance with current International Financial Reporting Standards (IFRS).
-The Group's governing documents are assembled in The Orkla Way, and contain requirements and procedures for the preparation and presentation of interim reports and year-end reports.
-A set of Orkla accounting standards has also been drawn up, in which Orkla's ten main principles for financial reporting are set out.
-Financial information is reported through the Group's common reporting system, Hyperion Financial Management (HFM).
-Every month, each company reports figures in HFM, based on output from its own Enterprise Resource Planning (ERP) system.
-HFM has a general chart of accounts and built-in control systems in the form of data check accounts and check reports designed to ensure that the information is consistent.
-The reporting is expanded in the year-end reporting process to meet various requirements for supplementary information.
+Orkla prepares and presents its financial statements in accordance with current International Financial Reporting Standards (IFRS).
+Orkla's governing documents contain requirements and procedures for the preparation and presentation of both interim reports and year-end reports.
+In addition, a set of Orkla accounting standards has been drawn up, in which the company's ten main principles for financial reporting are set out.
+Financial information is reported through Orkla's common reporting system, Tagetik.
+Every month, each company reports figures in Tagetik, based on output from its own Enterprise Resource Planning (ERP) system.
+Tagetik has a general chart of accounts and built-in control systems in the form of data check accounts and check reports designed to ensure that the information is consistent.
+In the year-end reporting process the reporting is expanded to meet various requirements for supplementary information.
 Financial data are consolidated and checked at several levels in the business areas.